 Harle-Tsu was bred purely for medicinal purposes by Southern Humboldt Seed Collective, crossing Harlequin and Sour Tsunami together to make a high-CBD strain that can treat a wide range of health conditions.
 With a ratio of 20:1 CBD to THC, this is not a strain designed to get you high, but it does act as a slight mood booster alongside its physical health benefits.
 Laboratory testing has shown Harle-Tsu to have a 1% THC content at its very highest.

 The list of conditions that can be treated by Harle-Tsu feels almost limitless and includes depression, insomnia, fatigue, inflammation, stomach issues, and of course, general pain relief.
-This is
+This is the perfect strain if you find yourself struggling to manage stress-induced insomnia, as it allows you to collect and process thoughts calmly and productively, clearer your mind so that you can switch off much more comfortable.

 Being a strain that combines both physical and mental health benefits, Harle-Tsu is often used as a supplement to help keep both mind and body balanced.